trevorwslee/MCE-DumbDisplay/README.md

 - `jumpTo(x: number, y: number)` -- go to a position on screen without drawing
 - `penFilled(fillPen: boolean)` -- set whether pen filled (with fill color); note that when pen filled,  drawn shape will be filled
 - `penTextSize(size: number)` -- set the size of text (the default pen text size depends on your phone setting)
+- `layer()` -- return the layer object
+  * "Layer"  object have some common operations
-- `layer()` -- return the layer object to be used for some functions of DumbDisplay
+  * can be used for some functions of DumbDisplay

 DumbDisplay:
 - `powerUp(enableBluetooth: boolean = true, enableSerial: boolean = true)` -- if not explicitly called, powerUp() is automatically called when you setup DumbDisplayMB or DumbDisplayTurtle; however, you may want to call powerUp() before setting up layers in order to dictate more "power up" options